 - 6.1 Continue to analyze all District real estate holdings regarding existing property use restrictions such as conservation easements, deed restrictions or nature preserve dedications, and where appropriate, place restrictions on District property that is determined to be in need of additional protection. - 7.
-Restore and manage District lands to improve and maintain ecological health of natural habitats, enhance biodiversity, and protect threatened and endangered species. - 7.1.
-Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide travel corridors for native species between natural habitat areas - 7.2.
-Conserve and improve the biodiversity, wildlife habitat, water quality and other public benefits that Forest Preserves and other natural lands and waters in Lake County and the region provide.3

-- 7.3.
-Design and manage landscaping within public use areas to utilize primarily native species and to provide buffer zones for natural habitat areas. - 7.4.
+Restore and manage District lands to improve and maintain ecological health of natural habitats, enhance biodiversity, and protect threatened and endangered species. - 8.1.7.1.
+Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide travel corridors for native species between natural habitat areas - 8.2.7.2.
+Conserve and improve the biodiversity, wildlife habitat, water quality and other public benefits that Forest Preserves and other natural lands and waters in Lake County and the region provide.3 - 8.3.7.3.
+Design and manage landscaping within public use areas to utilize primarily native species and to provide buffer zones for natural habitat areas. - 8.4.7.4.
 Remove invasive species and reintroduce native species in natural habitats.
-Enhance prevention and management of tree and other plant diseases and invasive pests. - 7.5.
-Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain restored areas. - 7.6.
+Enhance Increase efforts to prevention and management of tree and other plant diseases and invasive pests. - 8.5.7.5.
+Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain restored areas. - 8.6.7.6.
 Continue native wildlife research and management, for use in improving habitat restoration, domestic and wild nuisance animal management, and endangered threatened and rare animal population management. - 7.7.
-Extend the use of farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term management of such lands.
+Extend the uUse of farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term management of such lands. - 8.7.7.8.
+Explore viable alternatives to row crop farming as an interim land management tool.